DIFFICULTY

 OVERVIEW

-An incredible adventure to the land of the legendary Sherpa and towering Himalayan peaks.
-The Everest Base Camp trek is an epic journey that offers breathtaking scenery and rich cultural experiences.
-It is the world’s most popular trekking trail, not only for its high elevation but also for the hospitality and welcoming faces of the locals.
-EBC trekking experience with Boots & Crampons is already considered the best out there.
-And this batch is topped with all the premium services possible.
-Those who previously couldn’t attempt the trek due to time constraints can do it this season.
+Join an incredible guided Everest Base Camp trekking adventure to the land of Sherpa and Himalayan peaks.
+This epic journey offers stunning scenery and rich cultural experiences.
+It’s the world’s most popular trekking trail, loved for its high altitude and the warm hospitality of locals.
+Boots & Crampons provides the best EBC trekking experience with premium services.
+Those who couldn’t trek before due to time constraints can join this season.

 ROUTE MAP